 The Hampton Dental team works hard to keep your smile healthy and maintain the optimal level of oral health, but even the best oral hygiene plans can fall short.
 For those patients in need of dental restoration following decay or trauma, we offer comfortable, effective smile restoration services.
-Contact the knowledgeable team at Hampton Dental to schedule your appointment at our Oak Cliff, TX practice.
+Contact the knowledgeable team at Hampton Dental to schedule your appointment for restorative dentistry at our Oak Cliff, Dallas dental office.

 Crowns may be recommended for a number of different reasons-